h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 The hospital-level four-week projection averages particular data points, and using the result values of those averages generates the hospital-level projection.
 Accordingly, it might be the case that a particular hospital might not correspond with the average data points.
 It could be the case that a hospital in the selected county might have above or below-average values from the average data point values.
 Accordingly, hospitals can change such average data point values before generating a hospital-level four-week projection.

-The average data points mix the latest county-level data on the reported COVID-19 cases and several metrics around hospitalization due to COVID-19.
+The average data point values are calculated using the past 8-weeks county-level data on reported COVID-19 cases and several metrics around hospitalization due to COVID-19.

 Overrides enable hospitals to use their average data point values that reflect specific characteristics of the hospital.
 The data overrides that enable hospitals to introduce personalized data points are referred to as *personalize hospital* overrides.

 !!! note

+    - To learn about how the particular data point values are average, see

     - To learn about the available *personalize hospital* overrides, see

-    - To learn about the particular data points that are average, see

-    - To learn about the CHOS state-of-the-art forecasting models used during a simulation, see

 ## Step 3: Review simulation-based projection

-After generating a simulation-based projection, the following interactive and simple charts will appear for the simulation-based projection:
+After the simulation-based projection is generated, the following interactive and simple charts will appear:

 - For the hospital-level four-week projection of expected ICU and non-ICU hospital-level admissions and occupancy for COVID-19 patients, the following charts are available: